aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BeetleGrass.md

 - The layer is set to 0 (default)
 - The `scol` is disabled

-Then, if `data[1]` is present and not negative and the crystal berry corresponding to its id has been obtained, the entity's `iskill` is set to true which ends this object setup as the grass will not appear.
+If `data[1]` is present and not negative and the crystal berry corresponding to its id has been obtained, the entity.`iskill` is set to true which ends this object setup as the grass will not appear.

+Otherwise:
-Otherwise, the layer is set to 8 (Ground) and the `boxcol`'s material is set to the defaultpmat.
-Finally, adjustements on the entity are performed:
+- The layer is set to 8 (Ground)
+- The `boxcol`'s material is set to the defaultpmat.
-- The `rotater`'s tag is set to `Hornable` which allows PlayerControl to get a green ! emoticon when getting 2.5 or lower distance from the grass for 5 frames
+- The entity.`rotater` tag is set to `Hornable` which allows PlayerControl to get a green ! emoticon when getting 2.5 or lower distance from the grass for 5 frames
-- The `rigid` has all constraints frozen
+- The entity.`rigid` has all constraints frozen
-- `overrideanim` is set to true
+- entity.`overrideanim` is set to true
-- The `sprite` is enabled and set to the corresponding sprite from grasssprite mentioned above and its shadowCastingMode is set to TwoSided
+- entity.`sprite` is enabled and set to the corresponding sprite from grasssprite mentioned above and its shadowCastingMode is set to TwoSided
-- Unless nowindeffect is true (meaning Wind Effects in the settings is Off), the `sprite`'s material is set to the windShader and RefreshWind is called on the `sprite` which sets the shader property to be:
+- Unless nowindeffect is true (meaning Wind Effects in the settings is Off), the entity.`sprite` material is set to the windShader and RefreshWind is called on the entity.`sprite` which sets the shader property to be:
   - `_ShakeDisplacement`: random betweent half the map.`windspeed` and it's actual value
   - `_ShakeBending`: random betweent half the map.`windintensity` and it's actual value
   - `_ShakeTime`: random betweent 0.075 and 0.25